 Key statistics for 2022-2023

 Participants at 8 community events

 Fit Mama Playgroup participants and 750 Kids Club participants

 Activation of spaces and/or street clean up events

 Participants at Skateboarding and 402 tamariki enjoyed Playball

 HubWest participants and 1,598 bookings with 8,549 hours booked

 Tonnes of waste diverted from landfill by Tipping Point

-Streams volunteers, 8 events and 985 trees planted
+Streams volunteers, 320kg of rubbish cleared and 510 trees planted

 Supporters & Funders